-Researchers associate WNS with a newly identified fungus (Geomyces destructans) that thrives in cold, humid conditions found in caves and mines used by bats.
+Researchers associate WNS with a newly identified fungus (Pseduogymnoascus destructans) that thrives in cold, humid conditions found in caves and mines used by bats.
 The fungus could be responsible for the bat deaths, or it could be secondary to the cause.
-Bats affected with WNS do not always have obvious fungal growth, but they may display abnormal behavior within and outside their hibernacula (caves and mines where bats hibernate during the winter).
+Bats affected with WNS do not always have obvious fungal growth, but they may display abnormal behavior.
+Biologists found evidence of this fungus in two northern Arkansas caves in January 2013.
+As of March 2015, WNS or the fungus associated with it has been found in five Arkansas counties.

 How is WNS is transmitted?

-We believe that WNS is transmitted primarily from bat to bat.
-There is a strong possibility that it may be transmitted also by humans inadvertently carrying the fungus or its spores from cave to cave on their clothing and gear.
+We believe WNS is transmitted primarily from bat to bat.
+There is a strong possibility it can be transmitted by humans inadvertently carrying the fungus or its spores from cave to cave on their clothing and gear.

 What are signs of WNS?

-Bats may lose their fat reserves, which they need to survive hibernation, long before the winter is over.
+Bats may lose their fat reserves, which they need to survive hibernation.
 They may leave their hibernacula during winter and die.
 The number of bats dying in infected areas increases as winter progresses.
-WNS may be associated with some or all of the following unusual bat behaviors:
+WNS may be associated with some or all of the following unusual behaviors:

 - White fungus, especially on the bat’s nose, but also on the wings, ears or tail